arduino-spi

 setClockDivider(SPI_CLOCK_DIV128); //125 KHz

-However, these functions have been deprecated since Arduino version 1.6.0, with the preferred function being beginTransaction, as shown in the following example.
+However, these functions have been obsolete since Arduino version 1.6.0., preferring the beginTransaction function, as shown in the following example.

 SPI.beginTransaction (SPISettings (2000000, MSBFIRST, SPI_MODE0)); // 2 MHz clock, MSB first, mode 0

-However, since the data frame is specific to each device, it is most common that we do not use these functions directly and that our use of the SPI bus is done indirectly through the component library.
+Nevertheless, since the data frame is specific to each device, it is most common that we do not use these functions directly, and our use of the SPI bus is done indirectly through the component’s library.

-In upcoming entries, we will cover how to connect two Arduinos via the I2C port and introduce the I2C bus.
+In upcoming posts, we will see how to connect two Arduinos via I2C port, and introduce the I2C bus.

 Download the Code